dapr/website/content/testimonials/_index.md

   - logo : "images/autonavi.png"
     icon: "ti-quote-right"
-    quote : "Dapr is really a perfect solution for invoking backend services in our multi-language serverless runtime." person : "-- Xuexiang Deng, Staff Engineer, AutoNavi" cta :
+    summary : "See how AutoNavi built a new serverless solution for car navigation with Dapr running on Alibaba Cloud." quote : "Dapr is really a perfect solution for invoking backend services in our multi-language serverless runtime." person : "-- Xuexiang Deng, Staff Engineer, AutoNavi" cta :